 4. Set processes to revisit your hiring framework.

 We need to set meetings on the calendar to visit our hiring framework and its results.
 Analyze if our assumptions have been correct.
 Are the "perfect" hires performing as expected?
 What happened to the "maybe" hires- how are they performing?

 5. Get your team to sit with the candidate to see if there's a mutual cultural fit.

-Your friends probably know if your current partner is good for you (or not) and might actually see your breakup way before it actually happens.
-It's the same with a team and a new hire.
+Your friends probably know if your current partner is good for you (or not) and might foresee your breakup way before it happens.
+It is the same with a team and a new hire.
 Your team might give you good data on what they think about the hire culturally.
 It also gives the candidate a chance to experience the company's culture before making a final decision.

 1. Create a short document on the pre-requisite skills and how you evaluate them.
 Share it with the candidates beforehand.

 What's a pre-requisite or a must-have skill?
 If a candidate doesn't have this skill, we are not going to hire them.
 Ideally, we won't even interview them if we can help it.